icaoberg/academic-kickstart/content/post/singularity-gotop/index.md

 [![asciicast](https://asciinema.org/a/cttCPrVN082jOCFdAUyOi0RsB.svg)](https://asciinema.org/a/cttCPrVN082jOCFdAUyOi0RsB)

 A note on building remotely.
 Because my script is simple and straightforward, there are no annotations associated with this build.
-If you were to take a look at my profile in [SyLabs.io](https://cloud.sylabs.io/library/icaoberg) you will notice there is a new project associated with the script above
+If you were to take a look at my profile in [SyLabs.io](https://cloud.sylabs.io/library/icaoberg) you will notice there is a new project associated with the remote build

 ![Screenshot](./screenshot.png)